 Health Benefits of Olives

 Olives contain healthy fat, 74% of which is oleic acid.
-Oleic acid is said to significantly reduce the risk of heart diseases as well as inflammation of the body.
+Oleic acid is said to significantly reduce the risk of heart disease as well as inflammation of the body.
 They also contain cancer-fighting properties thanks to their numerous antioxidants such as vitamin E, oleuropein, hydroxytyrosol, and tyrosol.

 They also contain quercetin which helps lower blood pressure.

-Iron is also naturally-occurring in olives and is a vital component in transporting oxygen via your red blood cells.
-They also contain copper which lessens the risk of heart disease, and calcium which fortifies bones and muscles in the body.
+Iron is also naturally occurring in olives and is a vital component in transporting oxygen via your red blood cells.
+They also contain copper which lessens the risk of heart disease and calcium which fortifies bones and muscles in the body.

 How Long Do Olives Last?

 As mentioned, they are typically fermented in brine or saltwater.
-This process helps eliminate the bitter taste from the stone fruit.
+This process helps eliminate the bitter taste of the stone fruit.
 While the brining or salting process helps prolong their shelf life, the longest olives can remain stable is a year or two.

-This length of time is already included in the date provided on the package and this best-by date only applies for unopened packages.
+This length of time is already included in the date provided on the package and this best-by date only applies to unopened packages.
 Once jars or bottles of olives have been opened, they should be consumed in at least a week or ideally within a couple of days.
 Other brands may advise you to finish olives within three weeks of opening.

-Some brands, however, assure customers that their olives last a year after opening, such as the case for Mezzetta.
+Some brands, however, assure customers that their olives last a year after opening, such as the case of Mezzetta.
 This can be chalked up to the food brining process of the company and their overall hygiene.